Phil Spector: 1970–1973: Comeback and Beatles collaborations

 In early 1970, Allen Klein, the new manager of the Beatles, brought Spector to England.
 After impressing with his production of John Lennon's solo single "Instant Karma!", which went to number 3, Spector was invited by Lennon and George Harrison to take on the task of turning the Beatles' abandoned Let It Be recording sessions into a usable album.
 He went to work using many of his production techniques, making significant changes to the arrangements and sound of some songs.
 Released a month after the Beatles' break-up, the album topped the U.S. and UK charts.
 It also yielded the number 1 U.S. single "The Long and Winding Road".
 Spector's overdubbing of "The Long and Winding Road" infuriated its composer, Paul McCartney.
-Several music critics also maligned Spector's work on Let It Be; he later attributed this partly to resentment that an American producer appeared to be "taking over" such a popular English band.
+In addition to McCartney, several music critics also criticized Spector's work on Let It Be.
+Spector claimed this was partly due to resentment that an American producer appeared to be "taking over" such a popular English band.
 Lennon defended Spector, telling Jann Wenner of Rolling Stone: "he was given the shittiest load of badly recorded shit, with a lousy feeling toward it, ever.
 And he made something out of it.
 He did a great job."

 For Harrison's multiplatinum album All Things Must Pass (number 1, 1970), Spector helped provide a symphonic ambience, although his health issues meant that after recording the basic tracks, he was absent from the project until the mixing stage.

 Rolling Stone's reviewer lauded the album's sound, calling it "Wagnerian, Brucknerian, the music of mountain tops and vast horizons".
 The triple LP yielded two major hits: "My Sweet Lord" (number 1) and "What Is Life" (number 10).
 That same year, Spector co-produced Lennon's Plastic Ono Band (number 6), a stark-sounding album devoid of any Wall of Sound extravagance.
 Through Harrison, he also produced the debut single by Derek and the Dominos, "Tell the Truth", but the band disliked the sound and had the record withdrawn.

 Spector was made head of A&R for Apple Records.
 He held the post for only a year, during which he co-produced Lennon's 1971 single "Power to the People" (number 11) and his chart-topping album Imagine.
 The album's title track hit number 3.
 With Harrison, Spector co-produced Harrison's "Bangla Desh" (number 23)—rock's first charity single—and wife Ronnie Spector's "Try Some, Buy Some" (number 77).
 The latter was recorded for Ronnie's intended solo album on Apple Records, a project that stalled due to the same erratic, alcohol-fueled behavior from Spector that had hindered work on All Things Must Pass.
 Spector was convinced that the Harrison-written single would be a major hit, and its poor commercial performance was one of the biggest disappointments of his career.